dolph/recipes/garlic-smashed-potatoes.md

 Remove the saucepan from the heat.

-Working in batches, pass the potatoes through a ricer into the hot cream mixture.
+Add the potatoes, and roughly smash them into the hot cream mixture.
+Fold in:

-Beat the potatoes vigorously with a whisk until smooth and creamy.
-Season with salt and pepper, to taste.
+- 5 chives, finely chopped
+- 1/2 cup feta cheese
+- 5 cloves garlic, roasted

+Season to taste:

 - Kosher salt and freshly ground black pepper